Walk Through Before Closing

 - the fixtures, furnishings, and finishes remaining with the house match the terms of the purchase agreement,

-- all items are present, and
+- all items are present

 - no items have been unexpectedly removed or replaced with lesser items.